mitchness/DoorDilemma/README.md

          And the solution was “let the door crush her”?

                   LARRY
          No, look.
+It simple really.
          If the door closes... naturally... by the time she gets to the door — well then I’m in the clear.

          It’s all math.
          You account for distance, walking speed, athleticism.

-         And the door was one of those slow-shutters.

                    RECEPTIONIST
          I'm athletic.